efxtv/TorServiceFirefoxNetwork/README.md

 #Install firefox
 Hope you know that

+<a href="https://raw.githubusercontent.com/efxtv/TorServiceFirefoxNetwork/main/Run.sh">IP CHANGER SCRIPT</a>

-<a href="https://uk2blogger.blogspot.com/2021/01/mozilla-firefox-proxy-settings-with-tor.html">READ MORE...</a> and get all the commands access.
+<a href="https://uk2blogger.blogspot.com/2021/01/mozilla-firefox-proxy-settings-with-tor.html">KNOW HOW TO USE THEM</a> and get all the commands access.

+Youtube video will be uploaded <a href="https://#">soon</a>